merikettapearl212/MeaganJames-Web-Developer/README.md

 # Mjames-Web-Developer
-Portfolio for showcasing css skills
+#### Portfolio for showcasing css skills
+This was a great assignment to practice the more dynamic side of CSS, like flexbox.
+Also doing something real-life job related like having a mock up and trying to replicate it, as this is very common for Web Development.

 ### Screenshot of Website:
 ![Screenshot](Assets/images/screenshot_mjamesWD.png)